 In addition to publishing individual titles in the areas above, we also offer a number of book series intended to explore particular topics, disciplines, and themes.
 To learn more about series in which we are actively acquiring, visit our browse series page.

 Please note that Applied Linguistics, English as a Second Language (ESL), and Fiction and certain series, including the series African Perspectives, edited by Kelly Askew and Anne Pitcher, have special submission guidelines.
 If you are submitting to a specific series, please check the series description to see if there are particular requirements.

 For all other areas, to ensure that your work receives proper attention, we ask that you submit the following materials:

-See our staff directory for a list of editors and their areas.
+Queries and proposals should be sent via email to the appropriate editor; please see our staff directory for a list of editors and their areas.